matrix-org/matrix-spec-proposals/proposals/4074-server-side-annotations-aggregation.md

  relations.

-In order not to silently break clients with the new server side aggregation, new aggregation behaviour should only be introduced with a new room version.
-Older (existing) rooms should be left intact.
+In order not to silently break clients with the new server side aggregation, new annotation filtering behaviour should be explicitly requested by clients via the added `filter_unencrypted_annotations` filtering flag.

 ## Alternatives